sy2002/QNICE-FPGA/index.md

 ---

-QNICE-FPGA is a 16-bit computer system built as a fully-fledged System-on-a-Chip in portable VHDL on a FPGA.
+QNICE-FPGA is a 16-bit computer system built as a fully-fledged System-on-a-Chip in portable VHDL on an FPGA.
 Everything - from the hardware design in VHDL to the toolchain (assembler and C) is Open Source, so you can start hacking right away.